michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 <iframe height="50" style="width: 100%;" scrolling="no" title="Light/dark colour theme switcher" src="http://localhost:4000/assets/iframe-demos/theme-switch-button.html" frameborder="no" loading="lazy"></iframe>

-... which is because the `prefers-color-scheme` query doesn't know about our custom theme CSS selectors.
+The image doesn't change!
+That's because the `prefers-color-scheme` query doesn't know about our bespoke theme switching implementation.
 Nor can we use CSS to manipulate the `<source>` elements in any meaningful way.

-We will address that inconvenience with a pinch of extra JavaScript spice! 🌶
+We will address that inconvenience with a little extra JavaScript spice.

 ## The Solution